jjloomis/soundslides-basics/creating-a-folder-of-keeper-pics.md

-# Creating a folder of keeper pics
+# Creating a keeper pics folder

 1. Connect to your class folder using a JAMS Lab or Campus Computer Lab Mac.
 2. Drill down in the folder tree until you are in your class folder.